 It’s surprisingly easy, as I shared in my story above I was simply drinking a lot of water and sweating.
 Nothing crazy!

-We also know that being sick can cause it, how many times have you heard someone recommend a sports drink to help you stay hydrated when going through a stomach bug?
+We also know that being sick can cause it, how many times have you heard someone recommend a sports drink or an oral rehydration supplement like Pedialyte to help you stay hydrated when going through a stomach bug?

 Do electrolyte drinks give you energy?